Are you curious about what to feed deer in the backyard?

 One of the cheapest things you can feed deer is actually corn.

 This is because corn is a very cheap and readily available commodity.
 In addition, deer love to eat corn, so it makes an excellent choice for those who are looking to provide them with a nutritious meal.
-That said, corn isn’t always the best for the health of deer, as explained above.
+That said, corn isn’t always the best for the health of deer or for the deer’s digestive system, as explained above.

 Another cheap option for feeding deer is hay.
 Hay is also relatively inexpensive and can be easily sourced from local farmers or online retailers.
 Deer will also enjoy eating hay, making it another great option for those looking to provide them with a healthy and affordable meal.

-Remember to only feed either of these in moderation – you don’t want to overdo it.
+Remember to only feed any of these in moderation – you don’t want to overdo it.

 Advantages and Disadvantages of Feeding Deer